fluid-queue/fluid-queue/README.md

 `!subrandom`* will select a random subscriber's level from the queue.

+`!weightedsubrandom`* will select a random level from the subscribers using the amount of time spent online and waiting in the queue as weight.

+`!weightedsubnext`* will select the level from the queue with the most amount of time spent online and waiting in the queue and being subscribed.
+If multiple users have the same maximum time spent then the level nearer to the top will be chosen.

 `!modnext`* will select the next moderator's level from the queue.

 `!modrandom`* will select a random moderator's level from the queue.